 - assess whether a patient is fit enough to undertake an operation before surgery takes place

 - reassure patients about what will happen during and after the operation

 - initiate anaesthesia, providing safe pre-operative care and pain relief to patients using anaesthetics and analgesics

 - monitor patients while they're under anaesthesia to make sure they remain in a stable condition

-- relieve and manage post-operative pain to support patients' recovery
+- reverse anaesthesia and relieve and manage post-operative pain to support patients' recovery

 - perform administrative tasks in areas which relate to the care of patients, including summaries of patient treatment and the writing of discharge letters